Warblefly/MultimediaTools-mingw-w64/README.md

 * The Python m3u8 module (run "pip install m3u8" from an Administrator prompt)

-Unpack the archive in a convenient directory on your Windows box.
-You will need to allow Windows Explorer to overwrite certain files where names differ in case alone, because some terminal descriptions use the same letters but in different cases e.g. 'vt100' and 'VT100'.
+Use the installation scripts, above, if you wish.
+Read through them to determine how safe they are for your system.
+Otherwise, using any program that reads .zip files (including Windows Explorer), unpack the archive in the advised directory on your Windows box.
+If you don't use my installation script, you will need to allow Windows Explorer to overwrite certain files where names differ in case alone, because some terminal descriptions use the same letters but in different cases e.g. 'vt100' and 'VT100'.
 Windows cannot distinguish between these two names because its filesystem is case-insensitive.
 I am, of course, working on fixing the build process so these similarly-named files do not disturb your installation.

-A sensible place to unpack everything is C:\Program Files\ffmpeg
+Everything must go into C:\Program Files\ffmpeg

 The result is that you have these directories:
 * C:\Program Files\ffmpeg\bin\